johnhawks/weblog/_posts/2012-04-07-failure-to-replicate.md

 layout: single
 title: "Failure to replicate"
 category: quickbit
-permalink: /node/28678
+permalink: /weblog/metascience/replication/begley-ellis-2012-raise-standards.html
-tags: [journals, peer review, metascience]
+tags: [journals, peer review, metascience, replication]
 comments: false
 author: John Hawks
+modified: 2020-10-03
 ---

 What if you set out to replicate a series of 53 "landmark" clinical trials in cancer treatment and found you could confirm only 6 of them?
-If you're C. Glenn Begley, you write about it in <em>Nature</em> <bib>Begley:Ellis:2012</bib>.
+If you're C. Glenn Begley, you write about it in <em>Nature</em>: <a href="https://doi.org/10.1038/483531a">"Raise standards for preclinical cancer research"</a>.

 <blockquote>What reasons underlie the publication of erroneous, selective or irreproducible data?
 The academic system and peer-review process tolerates and perhaps even inadvertently encourages such conduct.
 To obtain funding, a job, promotion or tenure, researchers need a strong publication record, often including a first-authored high-impact publication.
 Journal editors, reviewers and grant-review committees often look for a scientific finding that is simple, clear and complete  a 'perfect' story.
 It is therefore tempting for investigators to submit selected data sets for publication, or even to massage data to fit the underlying hypothesis.</blockquote>